 The iAtlantic Fellowship

-Through its partner institutions, iAtlantic will recruit a significant cohort of early career researchers (PhD students, postdoctoral researchers, Masters students) who will collectively form the community of iAtlantic Fellows.
-The aim of the iAtlantic Fellowship Scheme is to create a strong community of next generation ocean scientists who have an appreciation of the need to tackle ocean issues at basin scale, and are equipped with the skills to do so.
+Through its partner institutions, iAtlantic recruited a significant cohort of early career researchers (PhD students, postdoctoral researchers, Masters students) who collectively formed the community of iAtlantic Fellows.
+The iAtlantic Fellowship Scheme aimed to create a strong community of next generation ocean scientists with an appreciation of the need to tackle ocean issues at basin scale, and equip them with the skills to do so.
 Our iAtlantic Fellows represent a broad diversity of nationalities and scientific disciplines – to meet them, please visit our iAtlantic Fellows page.

 Hands-on training at sea

-For marine scientists, there is no substitute for working on a research vessel to learn essential data collection and observing skills. iAtlantic’s expedition programme comprises 30+ research cruises to all corners of the Atlantic, mobilising a range of state-of-the-art research vessels and instrumentation.
-Two iAtlantic flagship demonstrator cruises in 2021 (iMirabilis2) and 2022 (iCorsage; TBC) will prioritise capacity building activities, making use of transit time between study areas to train marine wildlife observers, as well as ensuring berths are available for PhD students during the science legs.
-Other iAtlantic expeditions will offer opportunities for young researchers to engage in hands-on data collection as part of a multidisciplinary, multinational, multitalented research team.
+For marine scientists, there is no substitute for working on a research vessel to learn essential data collection and observing skills. iAtlantic’s expedition programme comprised 80+ research cruises to all corners of the Atlantic, mobilising a range of state-of-the-art research vessels and instrumentation.
+The iAtlantic flagship demonstrator cruise in 2021 – iMirabilis2 – prioritised capacity building activities, making use of transit time between study areas to train marine wildlife observers, as well as providing berths for PhD students during the science legs.
+Other iAtlantic expeditions offered opportunities for young researchers to engage in hands-on data collection as part of a multidisciplinary, multinational, multitalented research team.

 Workshops, training and mentoring

-iAtlantic is committed to running a series of technical workshops and training events throughout the course of the project.
-These are specifically linked to core areas of iAtlantic science, and are intended to both support our researchers in the implementation of the project and provide new avenues of learning for those not directly involved in these aspects of our research.
-The programme of events will evolve as the project progresses, but will include the following topics:
+iAtlantic organised a series of technical workshops and training events throughout the course of the project.
+These were specifically linked to core areas of iAtlantic science, and were intended to both support our researchers in the implementation of the project and provide new avenues of learning for those not directly involved in these aspects of our research.
+Workshops included the following topics:

 - Machine learning / automated image analysis